 The changing landscape

 Traditionally, trusts have been used as a strategy for reducing estate taxes on wealth that is eventually transferred to children, grandchildren, or other heirs.
 By funding an irrevocable trust, you can remove assets from your estate—and avoid a potential estate tax.
-Over time, the trust will enjoy the growth of the assets you transferred outside of your estate, and your named beneficiaries will enjoy the use of the assets according to the terms you set out in the trust.
+Over time, the trust will enjoy the growth of the assets you transferred outside your estate, and your named beneficiaries will enjoy the use of the assets according to the terms you set out in the trust.

-On the surface, these changes might cause a married couple with assets below $10.5 million to regard the creation of trusts as unnecessary due to the estate tax exemption.
+On the surface, these changes might cause a married couple with assets below $10.7 million to regard the creation of trusts as unnecessary due to the estate tax exclusion.
 The fact is that there are many other reasons to consider employing trusts as part of your overall estate plan.
 Says Bartlett: “Though taxes are important, protection of your assets and assuring your family’s well-being in the event of incapacity far outweigh the benefits of tax savings for most people.”

 Understanding the benefits of trusts